 Dried pasta has a one to two year shelf life based on the packaged dates, but it can last even longer than that!
 It doesn’t contain any water, which is the main ingredient in spoilage (water allows microbial growth), so as long as you store it in a cool, dry location, it’s good for years after the expiration date.
 The same goes for rice, so if you bought a giant bag when it was on sale, don’t fret when the date comes and goes.
 Those expiration dates are based on when the manufacturer thinks the product will no longer taste its best.
 But that doesn’t mean it’s unsafe to eat.

 Cereal is another long-lifer.
 Boxes of your favorite cereals can last months after the sell by date.
 They may get a little stale (particularly if they’re opened), but that isn’t a signal of pathogens.
 Staleness is just a sign of moisture migration.

 Expiration dates are actually quite new, they only arrived in the early 1970s.
 Prior to that, we were eating much more fresh food than packaged goods, and so we used common sense to tell when something had withered or spoiled.
 The National Institutes of Health has reported that in 2009 American food waste had increased 50% since 1974 and now totals about 1400 calories per day per person.

-Of course, the most infuriating part of expiration dates is the wording: Sell By, Use By of best Before, and Expiration Date all mean different things, but none are based on food safety.
+Of course, the most infuriating part of expiration dates is the wording: Sell By, Use By, Best Before, and Expiration Date all mean different things, but none are based on food safety.

-Sell By: this tells the supermarket how long to display a product before throwing it out (this generates massive food waste, not all markets donate the product to food banks)
+Sell By: this tells the supermarket how long to display a product before throwing it out (this generates food waste, not all markets can donate the product to food banks).